1031-Systems/1031_Delivery/plugins/Phonemes.md

 Using the Phonemes plugin requires some work outside of Hauntimator prior to generating the control channels within Hauntimator.
-The underlying pocketsphinx process requires the audio file to be abalyzed to be voice-only (no music, single speaker) and be recorded at 16kHz, 16 bits per sample, in mono.
+The underlying pocketsphinx process requires the audio file to be analyzed to be voice-only (no music, single speaker) and be recorded at 16kHz, 16 bits per sample, in mono.
 Preparing this file must be done outside of Hauntimator prior to running the plugin.